HON. RICHARD J. SANKOVITZ

 In 2015, the Wisconsin Chapter of the American Board of Trial Advocates named him Trial Judge of the Year.

-His decisions have won praise from the court of appeals.
-In State v.
-Lipscomb, 2009 WI App 174, 322 Wis.
-2d 573 (unpublished), for example, the court wrote, “We quote the trial court’s decision at length because if ever there were a trial court decision that set forth a thorough, thoughtful, reasoned basis for its ruling, it is this one.”
 As another example, in Brenner v.
 National Casualty Company, 2015 WI App 85, 365 Wis.
 2d 476, the court of appeals considered whether a seller of real estate could be held liable for injuries that take place after a new owner takes control of the property.
 The court wrote, “The circuit court, in a thoughtful and well-articulated decision, ruled as follows . . .
 We absolutely agree.”

 As a lawyer, Judge Sankovitz advocated for clients in state and federal courts around the country at both the trial and appellate levels, litigating on behalf of both plaintiffs and defendants.
-His experience as an advocate ran the gamut from mediation to appeal, including in the United States Supreme Court.
+His experience as an advocate ran the gamut from arbitration to appeal, including in the United States Supreme Court.

 “Parties put a lot of effort into what they tell the arbitrator.
 The arbitrator needs to hear what they have to say, and regardless of the result the arbitrator reaches, the arbitrator’s decision needs to show the parties that the arbitrator heard and considered all the points the parties made.”